strimzi/proposals/068-performance-testing.md

 - Facilitates immediate feedback on performance impacts within the same testing framework used for system tests.
 - Reduces the overhead of maintaining separate modules for system and performance tests.

+The initial PR will cover the Topic Operator (TO) component, but the plan is to extend it and test our other Strimzi components.

 ### Core parts

 The following activities will be core to our implementation: